mailplane/mailplane.github.com/_posts/help/howto/2013-11-10-switch_to_account.md

 2) Ruben (Email), Ruben (Calendar) and Lars are three tabs in the same workspace.
 Switching to one of them might take a bit longer because it loads the two other tabs as well.
 But afterwards it's very quick to switch between those tabs.
 That's what we've been used in Mailplane 3 so far.

 3) Girs Inc. is colored in gray and represents an account which hasn't been loaded so far.
 Switching to such an account opens Gmail in a separate workspace and performs a sign-in.

-We hope you like that new feature as we do.
-As always, don't hesitate to let us know if you like/dislike something.